novoalab/nanoRMS/README.md

 per_read/get_freq.py -f $ref -b $f.bed -o $f.bed.tsv.gz -1 per_read/guppy3.0.3.hac/*WT30C/workspace/*.fast5.bam -2 per_read/guppy3.0.3.hac/*WT45C/workspace/*.fast5.bam
 ```

+Please note that KMEANS does not accurately assign directionality of the stoichiometry change, whereas KNN does (because KMEANS randomly assigns one cluster as "modified" and another as "unmodified".
+Thus, to know the directionality of the change for KMEANS stoichiometry predictions, you will need to infer that from the directionality of mismatch error in that given position.
+If you don't care about the directionality of the change, but just about the effect size of the change, you can just take the absolute values of the predicted stoichiometry changes.

 ## Visualization of per-read current intensities at individual sites

 ### 1. Data pre-processing